dnknth/ldap-ui/README.md

 * It works with [OpenLdap](http://www.openldap.org) using simple authentication.
 Other directories have not been tested, and other authentication schemes are presently not supported.
 * Passwords are transmitted as plain text.
 The LDAP server is expected to hash them (OpenLdap 2.4 does).
 * The app will trigger HTTP Basic authentication unless the `AUTHORIZATION` request variable is already set by some upstream web server.
-* Only one photo is supported for `inetOrgPerson`.
-Other binary fields are not implemented.

 ## Q&A
 * Q: Why are some fields not editable?